tlberglund/grails-training/labs/grails-gorm.md

 1. Create a new action in `IssueController` called `filtered_issues`.
 2. The action should process two request parameters: `severity` and `userId`.
 NOTE: your `Issue` schema needs to support both of these fields.
 3. Perform a dynamic finder query on the `Issue` class to find all records matching that severity and UserId.
-  HINT: Issue.findBySeverityAndUserId() is not correct.
+  HINT: Issue.findAllBySeverityAndUserId() is not correct.
   HINT: User.get() may help.
-4. Render a partial template containing only those issues returned by the query.
+4. Render a list of issues containing only the results of the filtered query.
 5. Rewrite the query to use the `Issue.where()` syntax.
 6. EXTRA CREDIT: render the output as JSON using render(contentType: 'text/json') { ... }